+To:

-To: The Adaptation Fund Board c/o Adaptation Fund Board Secretariat Email: Secretariat@Adaptation-Fund.org Fax: 202 522 3240/5
+The Adaptation Fund Board

+c/o Adaptation Fund Board Secretariat Email: Secretariat@Adaptation-Fund.org

+Fax: 202 522 3240/5

-Subject: Endorsement for Reducing vulnerability and increasing resilience of coastal communities in the Saloum Islands (Dionewar and Fadial), Sénégal In my capacity as designated authority for the Adaptation Fund in Sénégal, I confirm that the above national project proposal is in accordance with the government's national priorities in implementing adaptation activities to reduce adverse impacts of, and risks, posed by climate change in the country.
+Subject: Endorsement for Reducing vulnerability and increasing resilience of coastal communities in the Saloum Islands (Dionewar)

+In my capacity as designated authority for the Adaptation Fund in Senegal, I confirm that the above national project proposal is in accordance with the government's national priorities in implementing adaptation activities to reduce adverse impacts of, and risks, posed by climate change in Senegal.

 Accordingly, I am pleased to endorse the above project proposal with support from the Adaptation Fund.
-If approved, the project will be implemented by Centre de Suivi Ecologique (CSE) and executed by CONAF, ANA, Dynamique-femmes association.
+If approved, the project will be implemented by "Centre de Suivi Ecologique (CSE)" and executed by "Comité National pour l'Alphabétisation et la Formation (CONAF), Agence Nationale pour l'Aquaculture (ANA)".